mihirchronicles/mihirchronicles.github.io/content/bookshelf/being-logical.md

 * The principle of sufficient reason.
 * The principle of contradiction or non-contradiction.

-### Part Three—Argument: The Language of Logic
+### Part Three-Argument: The Language of Logic
 An argument is basically the linguistic expression of logical thinking.
 It is a claim that is justified by reasons and/or evidences.
 It has two elements:
 * Premises (major and/or minor)
 * And a conclusion

 An argument is composed of statements or propositions which has a conclusion supported by premises.
 There are two kinds of arguments:

-* Deductive arguments—if successful, yield necessarily true conclusions.
+* Deductive arguments-if successful, yield necessarily true conclusions.
-* Inductive arguments—if successful, only yield conclusions that are probably true.
+* Inductive arguments-if successful, only yield conclusions that are probably true.

 A good argument has to fulfill these requirements:
 * Its premises (or contents) are true and relevant.